nykim00/IEDgroup8/index.md

 ## Design Description and Specifications
 <br/>

-1. Arrangement of a digeut-shaped corridor, a digeut-shaped hospital room of a 3-2-3 formation and the space between them is the counselor's space
+1. There are a digeut(ㄷ)-shaped corridor and a digeut(ㄷ)-shaped hospital room of a 3-2-3 formation and the space between them is the counselor's space.
-2. The door from each hospital room toward the corridor and each hospital room facing the counselor's space
+2. The door from each hospital room is toward the corridor and each hospital room is facing the counselor's space.
-3. Install Window-sized glass in the area facing the next hospital room.
+3.Window-size glass is installed between the NPUs.
 4. On the wall facing the counselor's space, full glass is installed with above the adult waist level.
-5. Install blackout curtains on the glass facing the counselor's space in each hospital room.
+5. Blackout curtains is installed on the glass facing the counselor's space in each NPU.
-6. Install microphone on the wall and built-in speaker on the ceiling
+6. Microphone is installed on the wall and built-in speaker  is on the ceiling.
-7. Counselor's space connected with NS
+7. Counselor's space is connected with NS.

 <br/>
 <br/>